stardazed/stardazed/README.md

 technical expertise to use.

 ### Sub goals
 - Learn about all aspects of game programming by implementing them.
 This is an educational project for myself.
-- Compact library code size (currently the minified js is ~150KiB vs 25MiB+ for Unity webgl)
+- Compact library code size (currently the minified js incl. all dependencies is ~330KiB vs 25MiB+ for Unity webgl)
 - Fast and scalable (a lot of the data is kept in linear typed arrays, not in millions of tiny objects)
-- Powerful renderer (getting to a level of at least Unity 4 — pre-PBR — is the current goal)
+- Powerful renderer (Metallic and Specular setup PBR support, limited GI)
 - Solid physics engine (good even for demanding sitations)
 - Scalable and compatible (works well with all modern browsers, desktop and mobile)